acroteam/Checker/README.md

 2) Build image using Dockerfile, run command in "general" directory \
 run command: "docker build -t checker ."

+3) Make directory named "Module" and "LinuxHeaders" inf "general directory
-3) Download needed headers and move it to "LinuxHeaders" directory.
+4) Download needed headers and move it to "LinuxHeaders" directory.
-4) There is a file named "versions" in directory "checker" add all names of headers you download.
+5) There is a file named "versions" in directory "checker" add all names of headers you download.

 Example of file "versions":
 3.10.0-123.el7.x86_64 \